-We had \$491.7 million of availability under the revolving line of credit and had standby letters of credit outstanding of \$8.3 million related to security for the payment of claims required by our workers' compensation insurance program as of December 31, 2016.
+We had \$135.7 million of availability under the revolving line of credit as of December 31, 2015.
 Borrowings under the revolving line of credit are subject to customary conditions precedent to borrowing.
-The Amended and Restated Credit Agreement requires quarterly term loan principal repayments of our TLA Facility of \$5.0 million for March 31, 2017 to December 31, 2019, \$7.5 million for March 31, 2020 to December 31, 2020, and \$10.0 million for March 31, 2021 to September 30, 2021, with the remaining principal balance of the TLA Facility due on the maturity date of November 30, 2021.
+The Amended and Restated Credit Agreement requires quarterly term loan principal repayments of our TLA Facility of \$10.0 million for March 31, 2016 to December 31, 2016, \$13.4 million for March 31, 2017 to December 31, 2017, and \$16.7 million for March 31, 2018 to December 31, 2018, with the remaining principal balance of the TLA Facility due on the maturity date of February 13, 2019.
+On December 15, 2014, prior to the execution of the Sixth Amendment, we prepaid the December 31, 2014 quarterly TLA Facility principal payment of \$1.9 million.
 We are required to repay the Existing TLB Facility in equal quarterly installments of \$1.3 million on the last business day of each March, June, September and December, with the outstanding principal balance of the Existing TLB Facility due on February 11, 2022.
 We are required to repay the New TLB Facility in equal quarterly installments of approximately \$2.4 million on the last business day of each March, June, September and December, with the outstanding principal balance of the New TLB Facility due on February 16, 2023.

 Borrowings under the Amended and Restated Credit Agreement are guaranteed by each of our wholly-owned domestic subsidiaries (other than certain excluded subsidiaries) and are secured by a lien on substantially all of our and such subsidiaries' assets.
 Borrowings with respect to the TLA Facility and our revolving credit facility (collectively, "Pro Rata Facilities") under the Amended and Restated Credit Agreement bear interest at a rate tied to Acadia's Consolidated Leverage Ratio (defined as consolidated funded debt net of up to \$40.0 million of unrestricted and unencumbered cash to consolidated EBITDA, in each case as defined in the Amended and Restated Credit Agreement).
-The Applicable Rate (as defined in the Amended and Restated Credit Agreement) for the Pro Rata Facilities was 2.75% for Eurodollar Rate Loans (as defined in the Amended and Restated Credit Agreement) and 1.75% for Base Rate Loans (as defined in the Amended and Restated Credit Agreement) and 1.75% for Base Rate Loans (as defined in the Applicable Rate plus the Eurodollar Rate (as defined in the Amended and Restated Credit Agreement) (based upon the LIBOR Rate (as defined in the Amended and Restated Credit Agreement) prior to commencement of the interest rate period).
-Base Rate Loans with respect to the Pro Rata Facilities bear interest to the Pro Rata Facilities bear interest at (as defined in the Amended and Restated Credit Agreement) prior to commencement of the interest rate period).
-Base Rate Loans with respect to the Pro Rata Facilities bear interest at (as defined in the Amended and Restated Credit Agreement) prior to commencement of (i) the federal funds rate plus 0.50%, (ii) the prime rate and (iii) the Eurodollar Rate plus 1.0%.
-As of December 31, 2016, the Pro Rata Facilities bore interest at a rate of LIBOR plus 2.75%.
+The Applicable Rate (as defined in the Amended and Restated Credit Agreement) for the Pro Rata Facilities was 3.0% for Eurodollar Rate Loans (as defined in the Amended and Restated Credit Agreement) at December 31, 2015.
+Eurodollar Rate Loans with respect to the Pro Rata Facilities bear interest at the Applicable Rate plus the Eurodollar Rate (as defined in the Amended and Restated Credit Agreement) prior to commencement of the interest rate period).
+Base Rate Loans with respect to the Pro Rata Facilities bear interest at the Applicable Rate plus the highest of (i) the federal funds rate plus 0.50%, (ii) the prime rate and (iii) the Eurodollar Rate plus 1.0%.
+As of December 31, 2015, the Pro Rata Facilities bore interest at a rate of LIBOR plus 3.0%.
 In addition, we are required to pay a commitment fee on undrawn amounts under our revolving credit facility.